kintohub/kintohub-docs/docs/session-memory.md

 ## What about shared global memory?

 We're thinking about this and are writing a proposal on how it can be done in a similar header fashion.
-Global shared memory allows an application to share information acrossm stateless service, such as information that was grabbed from a database.
+Global shared memory allows an application to share information across stateless service, such as information that was grabbed from a database.
 Additionally, we will be introducing traditional services such as managed redis services for the advanced use cases developers require.

 ## What about dynamic memory?

 We have ideas around how to expose search requests for your memory so that key-value or dynamic "contains" searches may be performed.
 A proposal will be written in the near future.

-## How it works?